Global North and Global South: Media representation

-Mass media has often compared the Global South to the North, and is thought to be an aid in the divide.
+Mass media have often compared the Global South to the North, and are thought to be an aid in the divide.
 Western media tends to present a generalized view of developing countries through biased media coverage, mass media outlets tend to focus disproportionately on poverty and other negative imagery.
 This common coverage has created a dominant stereotype of developing countries as: "the 'South' is characterized by socioeconomic and political backwardness, measured against Western values and standards."

 Mass media has also played a role in what information the people in developing countries receive.
 The news often covers developed countries and creates an imbalance of information flow.

 Political representation

 India

 Prime Minister Narendra Modi, speaking at the 17th BRICS Summit in July 2025, emphasized that two-thirds of humanity from the Global South remain underrepresented in 20th-century global institutions, calling for urgent reforms to bodies such as the United Nations Security Council, the World Trade Organization, and Multilateral Development Banks.
 He affirmed that under India's 2026 BRICS presidency, the concerns of the Global South would be a central priority, reflecting a people-centric and inclusive vision for global governance.

+Bias toward the Global North is also evident in policy documents.
+A large scale analysis of 1.2 million government policy documents, covering 2.8 million policy references, found that Global North references predominantly cite themselves while Global South countries cite foreign documents.
+For instance, African countries only cited 13.2% domestic documents.
+Western European and Others Group cited 69% domestic documents.
+The US had the highest self-reference degree with 89%.